 Yes, because of the siege, which has caused malnutrition and medicine shortages.
 Also, some patients are experiencing kidney failure due to shelling-related injuries.

 Some shelling injuries cause large bruising on the body, which results in muscle damage.
 This can lead to acute kidney failure, which becomes chronic due to lack of medicine and our limited ability to perform medical procedures.

 Q: You have reduced dialysis sessions to once a week per patient.
 How might this affect the health of your patients?

 Reduced treatment will negatively impact their health.
 When medical shipments were delayed in the past, some patients died after their health deteriorated.

-[Ed.: In February 2016, two patients died of kidney failure after the clinic closed for 10 days, Syria Direct reported at the time.]
+: In February 2016, two patients died of kidney failure after the clinic closed for 10 days, Syria Direct reported

 Q: How many kidney failure patients are there in East Ghouta?
 How many are critically ill and could die if dialysis treatment is completely suspended?

 As of February 13, there are 151 patients with kidney failure.
 Only 31 currently need dialysis.
 The remaining patients, however, need medicine, which isn’t available.